endurodave/SimpleSocketProtocol/README.md

 BOOL SSPHAL_IsPowerSave(void);
 ```

 <p>Each abstraction interface must be implemented for a specific target.
-Example implementations for Windows, Arduino, and C++ standard library are located within the <strong>port </strong>directory.</p>
+Example implementations for Windows, Linux, Arduino, and C++ standard library are located within the <strong>port </strong>directory.</p>

 <p>The HAL interfaces to the communication driver. <code>SSPHAL_PortSend()</code> sends data and <code>SSPHAL_PortRecv()</code> reads data.
 Typically the driver uses internal send/receive buffers to facilitate data communication.
 The driver details are application specific.
 Maybe the driver is interrupt driven sending/receiving one or more bytes per interrupt.
 Or perhaps DMA transfer is utilized.
 Regardless, the HAL abstracts those details from the SSP library.</p>